-'We'll Enter Italy If Necessary' Open Arms Rescue Vessels Says
+'We'll Enter Italy if Necessary' Open Arms Rescue Vessels Says

 Almost immediately, Italy's far-right Interior Minister Matteo Salvini warned that his country is ready to confiscate the Proactiva's ship, an option which "Il Decreto Sicurezza", the new anti-migrant law approved yesterday, allows.

-"The Open Arms... had enough time to reach Spain, the NGO's country," Salvini said, adding that "these gentlemen only want to create a political provocation: obviously the lives of the people on board are not their real priority."
+"The Open Arms ... had enough time to reach Spain, the NGO's country," Salvini said, adding, "These gentlemen only want to create a political provocation: obviously the lives of the people on board are not their real priority."

 The Italian minister thus reaffirmed his "Closed Ports" policy, which he began implementing in 2018 to prevent the arrival of rescue ships owned by organizations such as Sea-Watch, Proactiva and Sos Méditerranée, which Salvini accuses of being "traffickers" of human beings.